Stop! Your Lease Extension in Parbold Could Be FREE

 If you are facing a significant premium because your lease in Parbold has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Parbold lease extension
+Main reasons to start your Parbold lease extension

 A Parbold lease depreciates with the years remaining on the lease.

-An extended lease is almost the same value as a freehold
+Parbold property with a lease extension is almost the same value as a freehold

-Lending institutions may not issue a mortgage with a short lease
+Mortgage lenders may decide not to issue a mortgage on a short lease

 Lender Requirement